 Say I believe in Allah Then stay firm

-I remind myself and remind you of the words of our beloved Prophet Muhammad (S) when his companion, Sufyan Ibn Abdillah (R), asked him, “Ya Rasoul Allah!
-Tell me about a statement in Islam (that will suffice for me), so that I will not ask anyone else aside from you.”
-He (S) replied, “Say ‘amantu billah’ (I believe in Allah), then ‘istaqem (stay firm on Allah’s religion).”
-[Muslim]
+When Sufyan Ibn Abdillah asked Prophet Muhammad ﷺ, “Tell me about a statement in Islam (that will suffice for me) so that I will not ask anyone else aside from you,” the Prophet ﷺ replied, “Say I believe in Allah, then stay firm [on Allah’s religion]” (Muslim).

-In Surat Fussilat the great promise of Allah (SWT) for those who do ‘istiqama as Prophet Muhammad (S) advised his companion is declared, “Verily, those who say, ‘Our Lord is Allah (Alone)’ and then ‘Istaqamu (remained on the right course), on them, the angels will descend (at the time of their death) (saying), ‘Fear you not, nor grieve!
-But receive the glad tidings of Paradise which you have been promised.
+In Surat Fussilat, Allah ﷻ promises those who stay firm, as Prophet Muhammad ﷺ advised, “Indeed, those who have said, “Our Lord is Allah ” and then remained steadfast – the angels will descend upon them, [saying], “Do not fear and do not grieve but receive good tidings of Paradise, which you were promised.
 We have been your allies in the life of this world and are so in the Hereafter.
-Therein, you shall have (all) that your souls desire, and therein you shall have (all) for which you ask.
-An accommodation from (a Lord who is) Oft-Forgiving, Most Merciful.”
-[Fussilat: 30-32]
+You shall have (all) that your soul desires, and therein you shall have (all) for which you ask.
+An accommodation from (a Lord who is) Oft-Forgiving, Most Merciful” (Quran 41: 32).

-Where is ‘istiqama rooted?
-The home of ‘istiqama is the heart and the heart is the root of Emaan (faith).
-If deep down in our hearts our belief is firm, all other parts of our body will follow suite.
-As our beloved Messenger of Allah (S) was reported to have said, “There is a lump of flesh in the body.
+The home of ‘istiqama is the heart, and the heart is the root of faith.
+If our belief is firm deep down in our hearts, all other parts of our body will follow suit.
+As our beloved Messenger ﷺ was reported to have said, “There is a lump of flesh in the body.
 When it is sound, the whole body is sound; but when it goes wrong, the whole body goes wrong (as a result).
-It is the heart.”
-[Bukhari] Therefore, my brothers and sisters, when our actions are corrupt it is a result of the heart being corrupt and that is the root of the challenges we face.
+It is the heart” (Bukhari).
+Therefore, when our actions are corrupt, our heart is corrupt, which is the root of the challenges we face.

-What is the reward of ‘istiqama?
-As mentioned previously, ‘Istiqama requires suppressing desires and temptations just as the majority of Muslims practice every year during the month of Ramadan and are firm and patient in adhering to the commands of Allah (SWT).
-The Muslim with ‘istiqama does this all year long and is granted Jannah for his or her toil.
-Allah (SWT) states, “As for him who feared standing before his Rabb and restrained himself from impure desires and lusts.
-Verily, al-Jannah (Paradise) will be his abode.”
-[An-Naziat: 40-41]
+‘Iistiqama requires suppressing desires and temptations just as the majority of Muslims practice every year during Ramadan and are firm and patient in adhering to the commands of Allah.
+Muslims with ‘istiqama practice this all year long and are granted Jannah for their toils.
+Allah ﷻ states, “As for him who feared standing before his Rabb and restrained himself from impure desires and lusts.
+Verily, al-Jannah (Paradise) will be his abode” (Quran 79: 40-41).

 How do we acquire ‘istiqama?